input-output-hk/marlowe-starter-kit/docs/docker.md

 $ jupyter notebook --ip='*' --NotebookApp.token="" --NotebookApp.password="" --port 8080 --no-browser
 ```

-Follow the steps in the [setup/local-environment](http://localhost:8080/notebooks/setup/local-environment.ipynb) notebook to check the health and sync progress of the runtime.
+Follow the steps in the [setup/00-local-environment](http://localhost:8080/notebooks/setup/00-local-environment.ipynb) notebook to check the health and sync progress of the runtime.

+Make sure that the kernel is ready before executing the commands.